 By Erin Hodgson and Adam Sisson, Department of Entomology

-Erin Hodgson is an assistant professor of entomology with extension and research responsibilities; contact at firstname.lastname@example.org or phone 515-294-2847.
-Adam Sisson is an Integrated Pest Management program assistant.
-Sisson can be contacted by email at email@example.com or by calling 515-294-5899.
+Erin Hodgson is an assistant professor of entomology with extension and research responsibilities; contact her at email@example.com or 515-294-2847.
+Adam Sisson is an Integrated Pest Management extension specialist; contact him at firstname.lastname@example.org or 515-294-5899.

 Links to this article are strongly encouraged, and this article may be republished without further permission if published as written and if credit is given to the author, Integrated Crop Management News, and Iowa State University Extension and Outreach.
 If this article is to be used in any other manner, permission from the author is required.
 This article was originally published on May 2, 2013.
 The information contained within may not be the most current and accurate depending on when it is accessed.